husseinelkheshen/ItinGen/README.md

 application to utilize PosgreSQL instead of MongoDB.
 Additionally, established the route and testing suite, wrote DB migrations, model validations, and implemented controller logic.
-Lastly, they tracked down bugs in the app and data aggregation tests.
+Lastly, they tracked down bugs in the app and data aggregation scripts.

 ### Front-end

 Leslie and Tyler constructed the sidebar with information related to events/activities in a given itinerary and buttons allowing one to access more information about the event when fully implemented.
 Additionally, they implemented a menu with links to home, liked itineraries, log in window, and register window.
 Register link triggers a modal view of a the sign on form.
 Finally, they built and positioned like and dislike buttons on top of the map.

-Anthony implemented the Google map with drawn itineraries and paths
+Anthony implemented the Google map with drawn itineraries and paths and injected Ruby code into the front-end to display itineraries in the sidebar.

 ## Changes:
 We decided to switch the application from using MongoDB to Postgresql.